 The virtual tour informational videos and the installation of the QR Codes will enable the Foundation to provide information that is second only to having a tour guide on hand, and it will greatly advance educational information about the Memorial.
 In addition, by including access to the virtual tour informational videos on the Foundation’s website, we will be able to provide a more expansive system for sharing information about the Memorial and will greatly aid tourism activity in Annapolis.

 Funding for adding the QR Codes to the Memorial is provided primarily through a mini-grant funded by the Four River Heritage Area.
-Matching resources are provided through support from the City of Annapolis and the Arts Council of Anne Arundel County, among others supporters and donors.
+Matching resources are provided through support from the City of Annapolis and the Arts Council of Anne Arundel County, among other supporters and donors.